Faculty and Instructor FAQs

 If I suspect that a student has a disability, or a student self identifies as having a disability, should I refer a student to the CAL?
 What language is appropriate to use under referral circumstances?

-Faculty members are encouraged to refer students who self identify as have a disability to the CAL.
+Faculty members are encouraged to refer students who self identify as having a disability to the CAL.

 Where you simply suspect a student has a disability, it is best to take a less direct approach.
-Do not tell a student you think he or she has a disability.
+Do not tell a student that you think they have a disability.
 Rather, approach the student as you would any other student having difficulty in the class.
 Inquire about what might be impacting the student's progress.
 A student with a disability will likely disclose at this time if the difficulties are disability related.
-You should refer the student to the CAL if he or she discloses a disability or if he or she indicates that he or she suspects a disability.
+You should refer the student to the CAL if they disclose a disability or if they indicate that they suspect they have a disability.
 If neither of these scenarios occurs, we recommend providing the student with a list of campus resources available to help individuals who are experiencing difficulties, such as the CAL, Student Learning Commons and Health and Counselling.
 As all these units cross refer, there is a considerable likelihood that the student will be referred forward to the appropriate resource.

-The student with a disability has the same right to fail as anyone else.
+Yes - once students with disabilities are accommodated their performance in the course should be evaluated in a manner similar to other students.
 Their work should be equivalent to that of their peers and they must meet all deadlines and attend all classes and required course components, unless otherwise specified in their accommodation notice sent by the CAL.
 Discuss your concerns about the student’s performance with the student just as you would with anyone else in your class who is experiencing difficulty.

 What if a student first discloses their disability “after-the-fact” (e.g., after failing an exam or missing a paper deadline)?